port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/jira/jira.md

 :::tip JQ explanation

-The JQ below selects all labels that start with the keyword `port`.
+The JQ below selects all labels that start with the keyword `port-`.
 It then removes "port-" from each label, leaving only the part that comes after it.
 It then selects the first match, which is equivalent to the service in Port.

 ```yaml
 service: .fields.labels | map(select(startswith("port"))) | map(sub("port-"; ""; "g")) | .[0]